 Kentucky CRDC Schedule

-Districts that choose to opt out should log into the CRDC system and make their selection.
+Districts that want to opt out should go into the system and make their selection.

 KDE will load data into the CRDC system.